CALM ANIMAL CARE STAFF

 Veterinary Assistant

 Andrea joined us in the midst of the pandemic, in summer 2020, when everyone realized just how important animals were in their lives and we all became much, much busier taking care of them.
 Andrea’s family have been long time friends and clients, and we knew that she would be a good fit.
-She has blossomed into becoming a talented and reliable technician.
+She has blossomed into becoming a talented and reliable veterinary assistant.

-Assistant Receptionist
+Office Assistant

 Erica G. and Gunnar